Judge refuses to dismiss Lindsay Lohan car crash charges

 The actress, who has been in out of trouble since 2007 and had her probation revoked for a 2011 theft in which she pleaded no contest, told police she was not driving the car at the time of the accident.
 She has pleaded not guilty to the charges.

-At a brief hearing on Friday, Los Angeles Superior Court Judge James Dabney rejected defence lawyer Mark Heller's argument that Lohan was unlawfully questioned by police following the 2012 car crash.
+At a brief hearing on Friday, Los Angeles Superior Court Judge James Dabney rejected defense lawyer Mark Heller's argument that Lohan was unlawfully questioned by police following the 2012 car crash.

 The judge also refused Heller's request that Lohan's trial be pushed back to the first week of April.
 Lohan, who was not present at the hearing, will stand trial as scheduled on March 18, Dabney ruled.